eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/Software Development View/page_software-development-view.md

 - Querying digital twins is described in [Lookup for Digital Twins in the Digital Twin Registry](#lookup-for-digital-twins-in-the-digital-twin-registry)
   - Note that the query parameters differ depending on what type of digital twin is looked up.
     - Currently though, no matter if you want to lookup serialized parts or batches, you can use partInstanceId (using the serial number or the batch number as search parameter value).
     - For Batch digital twins, the key batchId might be provided optionally.
-As this key is not mandatory for Release 3.2, you cannot rely on this key being available when looking for Batch digital twins.
+As this key is not mandatory currently, you cannot rely on this key being available when looking for Batch digital twins.
   - To understand why, take a look at how these digital twins are created, especially their specific asset IDs: [Creating Submodels for Digital Twins](#creating-submodels-for-digital-twins)
   - The result of this query will be the AAS ID of the digital twin.
 - Use this AAS ID to get the AAS Descriptor including all Submodel Descriptors of this digital twin.
 The AAS Descriptor contains the Submodel Descriptor SerialPartTypization or Batch (depending on the digital twin type).